-As discussed above, the duty to disclose third party funding is still a matter of much debate, not least because in Portugal, as in many other jurisdictions, there is no express statutory obligation in this regard.
+As discussed above, the duty to disclose third party funding is still a matter of much debate, especially because in Portugal, as in many other jurisdictions, there is no express statutory obligation in this regard.
 In any case, the majority of practitioners tend (and rightly so) to consider that, in arbitration at least, the funded party should disclose this information, because it can have a major impact on the composition of the arbitral tribunal.
+The above-mentioned recently published Portuguese soft law incorporates and follows this approach.